 There are more people living in the Maxwell Boulevard North / Maxwell Boulevard South neighborhood employed as sales and service workers (39.8%) than almost any neighborhood in the country.
 From fast-food service workers to major sales accounts, sales and service workers make up the largest proportion of our national employment picture.
 But despite that size and importance nationally, this neighborhood still stands out as unique due to the dominance of people living here who work in such occupations.

-The Maxwell Boulevard North / Maxwell Boulevard South neighborhood stands out for having an average per capita income lower than 96.4% of the neighborhoods in the United States.
+One of the unique characteristics of the Maxwell Boulevard North / Maxwell Boulevard South neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.4% of the neighborhoods in America.
 Also of note, 81.6% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 More people ride the bus in this neighborhood each day to get to work than 98.2% of U.S. neighborhoods.